Surveyor 2: Background

-On February 3, 1966 the Luna 9 spacecraft was the first spacecraft to achieve a lunar soft landing and to transmit photographic data to Earth.
-Several months later, Surveyor 1 launched on May 30, 1966; and landed on Oceanus Procellarum on June 2, 1966, also transmitting photographic data back to Earth.
+On February 3, 1966, the Luna 9 spacecraft was the first spacecraft to achieve a lunar soft landing and to transmit photographic data to Earth.
+On May 30, Surveyor 1 launched, landing on Oceanus Procellarum on June 2.
+This craft also transmitted photographic data back to Earth.

 This spacecraft was the second of a series designed to achieve a soft landing on the Moon and to return lunar surface photography for determining characteristics of the lunar terrain for Apollo program lunar landing missions.
 Besides transmitting photos, Surveyor 2 was planned to perform a 'bounce', to photograph underneath its own landing site.
 It was also equipped to return data on radar reflectivity of the lunar surface, bearing strength of the lunar surface, and spacecraft temperatures for use in the analysis of lunar surface temperatures.

+Launch

+The launch took place from Space Launch Complex 36A at Cape Kennedy, Florida aboard an Atlas-Centaur rocket.
+Liftoff was at 12:32 UTC on 20 September 1966.